 In the photos below, members of the Agrospheres team test their spray on grapes at Veritas Vineyards and measure for any remaining pesticide residue in the runoff.

 As evidence of the spray’s potential impact mounts, Agrospheres is earning more and more investments and entrepreneurial accolades for their work.
-Already this year they’ve won first prize and $22,500 in the University-wide Entrepreneurship Cup and $25,000 in equity-free grant funding during the Virginia Velocity Tour’s public pitch competition.
+In 2016, they won first prize and $22,500 in the University-wide Entrepreneurship Cup and $25,000 in equity-free grant funding during the Virginia Velocity Tour’s public pitch competition.

-The company has also recently been invited to share its work with other international innovators at next week’s elite Hello Tomorrow Global Summit in Paris and has been selected to compete in the Collegiate Inventors Competition in Washington, D.C. in November.
+The company was also invited to share its work with other international innovators at the elite Hello Tomorrow Global Summit in Paris and went on to win first place and a $10,000 prize in the undergraduate category of the Collegiate Inventors Competition in the fall.

 “The fact that a company with this technology was founded by a group of undergraduates is an unbelievable testament to the quality of our students and the quality of our entrepreneurial faculty,” Kester said.
 “Our professors are not only teaching about their research areas, they’re also teaching how that research can be commercialized and used in concrete ways by today’s society.”